Confederation Heights: Realize the Potential

 Beautiful untouched forest and stream

-by Skealey2, over 2 years ago
+by Skealey2, almost 3 years ago

 I love the little stream and untouched forest area just to the south of the via rail line.
 I live on Bank Street and love looking at the forest here on my walk home.
 In the winter, I can see the stream sparkling in the sun from my balcony.
 In the summer, it gives me a lush green forest view.
 Please keep this green area as an untouched forest!
 It is an important ecosystem and helps clean the air!